apache/jmeter/README.md

 ./gradlew createDist
 ```

-Alternatively you could get Gradle to start the GUI:
+Alternatively, you could get Gradle to start the GUI:

 ```sh
 ./gradlew runGui